sys-256/Duino-JS/README.md

-NOTE: Yes I know that it's not working now that pools are out, I will publish a hotfix soon™.

 ## Why
 I am developing my own site since a few months, and I wanted to make some money of it, but because you have to give a credit card number and your address to the ad provider (usually Google), I searched for alternatives.